 We invite you to join us on our journey of faith as we seek to glorify God, follow the teaching and example of Jesus, and live in step with the Spirit through worship and praise, the study of Scripture, fellowship, daily discipleship, and service to Broken Arrow and our surrounding community.

-Throughout 2017 our focus is on the Vision, Values, Purpose, and Mission of our congregation as they align with our mission as disciples of Christ.
 Here you'll find an engaged and compassionate body of believers, a spiritual anchor for our community, and a place for disciples of Jesus to worship, serve, and grow.

 worship with us